flix/book/src/foreach-yield.md

 > **Note:** We cannot collect into a non-empty chain (`Nec`) or non-empty list
 > (`Nel`) since we cannot guarantee that an `Iterator` is non-empty.

+> **Note:** The `foreach-yield` construct can only collect into immutable
+> collections.
+If we want to build a mutable collection, we should explicitly
+> introduce its region, allocate the mutable collection, and add each element
+> using a regular `foreach`-loop.